How to Protect Your Information Technology (IT) Infrastructure From Zero-Day Exploits

 It is estimated that as of 2020, approximately half of all corporate data is stored in the cloud, making millions of records vulnerable to hackers.1 If you work in IT—whether you’re the director of engineering for a multinational corporation, a system administrator for a small business, a systems analyst for an IT consultancy firm, a database administrator for a nonprofit, or a programmer for an app vendor—you must be aware of security vulnerabilities and do your part to prevent exploitations.

 There are a number of ways hackers can compromise data.
 But one of the most pressing current threats is “zero-day exploits.”

 What Is a Zero-Day Exploit?

 A zero-day exploit is a hacker attack that takes place between the moment hackers uncover a security vulnerability and the moment the vendor patches that vulnerability.
 Imagine if your house had an unlocked door you didn’t know existed.
 A zero-day exploit is when someone else finds that door and robs your house before you notice the door exists and can lock it.
-Zero-day exploits can target operating systems, web browsers, website plugins like Flash, and other applications installed on an individual computer or IT system.
+Zero-day exploits can target software programs, operating systems, web browsers, website plugins like Flash, and other applications installed on an individual computer or IT system.

 How Common Are Zero-Day Exploits?

 While it used to take weeks or even months for hackers to begin widescale exploitation of a newly discovered vulnerability, modern technology now makes it possible for hackers to wage widespread attacks within the same day or hour of uncovering a vulnerability.
 This has contributed to a growing number of zero-day exploits.
 In fact, zero-day exploits are anticipated to increase from one per week in 2015 to one per day by 2021.2 That means hackers will find one previously unknown vulnerability every day for the entire year.
 This makes protecting your information technology quite difficult.
 But there are steps you can take.